 Krystal Tamayo attended the event and shared that “It was at this dinner that I was fortunate enough to be offered a position for which I am so grateful.
 Because I was invited to the SBME First Generation Dinner, I can now say that I will be building my work experience as an engineer through the internship I have this summer.
 If it hadn’t been for your invitation, this never would have happened.”

-SBME plans to host its 6th Annual First Generation Dinner on Thursday, January 31in the atrium of the Scott Bioengineering Building.
+SBME plans to host its 7th Annual First Generation Dinner in January 2020 in the atrium of the Scott Bioengineering Building.